kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 clusteradm accept --clusters demo-controller
 ```

-Check the namespce if  `demo-controller` is created or not
+Check the namespace if  `demo-controller` is created or not

 ```bash